Rosh Hashanah: What to Know About the Jewish New Year

 What Are Rosh Hashanah Greetings?

 Because Rosh Hashanah celebrates the Jewish New Year, the most common greeting is "Happy New Year."
-The equivalent in Hebrew is shannah tovah, which literally means "good year."
+The equivalent in Hebrew is "Shanah tovah," (pronounced shah-NAH toe-VAH) which literally means "good year."

 Shanah tovah is the condensed version of a longer greeting L’shana tovah u’metukah, which means “for a good and sweet year.”